 Our primary administrative and development facility is located in leased space in Vancouver, British Columbia.
 During the year ended December 31, 2016, the Company signed a lease expiring December 31, 2016.
-After December 31, 2016, unless 30 day notice is given this lease is extended on a month-to-month basis.
+After December 31, 2016, unless 30 day notice is given this lease is extended on a month-tomonth basis.
 To date no notice has been given.
 This facility comprises approximately 1,651 square feet.
-The monthly rental is approximately \$1,146.
+The monthly rental is approximately \$1,142.

-We operate a sales and marketing office in London, United Kingdom.
+We operate sales and marketing offices in London, United Kingdom and in Amsterdam, the Netherlands.
+There are no direct monthly rental fees in either location.